Death of scientist in Dundee ‘being treated as murder’ as man charged

 The death of a scientist in Dundee is being investigated as a murder and a 20-year-old man has been charged, police said.

-Police Scotland on Sunday named the victim as Dr Fortune Gomo, 39, who lived in the area.
+Police Scotland on Sunday named the victim as Dr Fortune Gomo, 39, who was a mother living in the area.

 Officers were called to a report that a woman had been seriously injured in the city’s South Road at around 4.25pm on Saturday.